joshfrench/radiant-page_fields-extension/README.md

 # Page Fields

 Adds editable fields to your pages.
 These fields can be found in the "More" drawer, along with the slug and breadcrumb.
 You can add, edit, and delete fields much like page parts.

 ## Usage

-Currently, PageFields only works on edge (Radiant > 0.9.1) due to some changes made to the core javascripts.

-When you install PageFields run these in your shell

-    rake radiant:extensions:page_fields:migrate
-    rake radiant:extensions:page_fields:update
+PageFields is now a part of Radiant core.
+It was merged in some time after 0.9.1, and is not compatible with Radiant 0.9.1 or earlier.
+This means you probably don't need to install PageFields unless you are running a specific checkout of Radiant in a narrow range between 0.9.1 and the current edge.

-All page __keyword__ and __description__ attributes will be converted to page fields.
-If you would like your pages to be born with a different set of default fields, you may change `Radiant::Config['defaults.page.fields']`:
+If you want your pages to be born with a different set of default fields, you may change `Radiant::Config['defaults.page.fields']`:

     Radiant::Config['defaults.page.fields'] = 'keywords, description, author'